SetBased/php-audit/docs/audit-config-file.rst

   The schema (database) for the audit tables.
   The ``data schema`` and the ``audit schema`` must be two different schemata (databases).
 * ``port`` (optional)
   The port number for connecting to the MySQL server.
-Defaults value is 3306.
+Default value is 3306.

 Convention
 ``````````